auth0-training/labs-node-working-with-forms/README.md

 ## Accessing and Working with Auth0 Labs

 1. **After logging into GitHub, open the lab repo in a Codespace:** From the *Code* dropdown menu of this branch, toggle to the *Codespaces* tab.
 Click the plus sign to create and open the lab in a Codespace.
 A new tab will open, and Codespaces will begin configuring the lab environment.
 Wait for the environment to finish building.
-3. **Begin working with the lab:** Once the environment is ready you'll see a Codetour popup with instructions for connecting the lab to your Auth0 account.
+2. **Begin working with the lab:** Once the environment is ready you'll see a Codetour popup with instructions for connecting the lab to your Auth0 account.
 This can take some time, as the environment is installing several extensions and libraries to facilitate the lab.
 Once it is complete, you can open the Codetour to view all steps using the panel in the lower right.
-Follow the lab instructions (clicking to configure, selecting next, inserting code, etc.) in order to complete the lab.
+At this point, you should follow the remainder of the instructions within Codetour!

+### Notes:
-4. **If you'd like to save your work to your own fork:** You can commit and push your changes to a fork of this repo.
+- **If you'd like to save your work to your own fork:** You can commit and push your changes to a fork of this repo.
 (See: [Using Source Control in Your Codespace](https://docs.github.com/en/codespaces/developing-in-codespaces/using-source-control-in-your-codespace)).
-5. **IMPORTANT: Close the Codespace when you're finished with the lab:** Codespaces come with a set amount of free usage.
+- **Close the Codespace when you're finished with the lab:** Codespaces come with a set amount of free usage.
 To avoid using all of your free use allocation, be sure to return to the forked repo, select the "Code" dropdown, select the dots next to your open Codespace, and select "Delete."
 This will not delete your forked repository.
 You can keep that forever, and open a new Codespace whenever you like.

+---
 ### What is Auth0?
----

 Auth0 helps you to: